BasedLukas/BasedLukas.github.io/source/pitch/index.md

 - Performance: Because we index a smaller subset of the internet, we can use algorithms that would be impractical for full-scale search engines.
 This yields a much higher-quality result for coding queries.

 - Niche market exposure: By focusing on coding, we gain direct access to developers—who are ultimately the ones deciding which search APIs to use once we expand to a broader scope.
+We can also consider open sourcing the product.

 ## Market Size and Path to Profitability